testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 The security statement of an IoT system or product should be verified.
 The verification can take advantage of various tools and it can be automated.
 Verifiability comes from machine-readability and mapping of tool output into security statement features.
-Verifiability sets aside security statement from informal descriptions, which are bound to be imcomplete and out-of-date.
+Verifiability sets aside security statements from informal descriptions, which are bound to be incomplete and out-of-date.

 ## Verification Process